Manipulation TacticsMay 18, 2025 · 7 min read

 Triangulation: Why They Always Bring Someone Else Into It

-This is triangulation — and it's one of the most consistently disorienting tactics in high-conflict communication.
+That's triangulation.
+It's one of the most consistently disorienting tactics in high-conflict communication.

-What Is Triangulation?
+What Triangulation Is

 The Forms It Takes